RocketCommunicationsInc/astro-www/src/pages/gated/components/checkbox-fm.md

 ---
 title: Checkbox
-description: A Checkbox describes a state or value that can be either “On" or "Off.”
+description: A Checkbox describes a state or value that can be either "On" or "Off."
 Checkboxes are not mutually exclusive.
 More than one Checkbox may be checked at the same time.
 layout: project:layouts/component-docs/component-docs-layout.astro
 storybook: forms-checkbox-group--default
 height: 188px
 git: rux-checkbox
 assets:
   name: Checkbox
+# NEW: Protection configuration
+protected: true
+protectionLevel: "partial"
+publicSections: ["title", "description", "appearance"]
+authMessage: "Sign in to access interactive examples, implementation guidelines, and design best practices."
+protectedSections: ["interactive", "rules"]
 ---

 ## Interactive Example